asleepinglion/ng6-cli/readme.md

 # ng6-cli

-> These tools are currently under active development and will continue to be improved and refined.
-Please let me know if you are interested in collaboration!
-All submissions (issues, feature requests, pull requests, or othewrise) are welcome and very much appreciated!
+> These tools and this documentation is currently under active development and will continue to be improved and refined.
+Please let me know if you're interested in collaborating with us!
+>
+> **All submissions (issues, feature requests, pull requests, or othewrise) are welcome and very much appreciated!**

-The **`ng6`** cli provides a set of tools to automate and simplify the development of modern large-scale angular applications.
+The **`ng6-cli`** provides a set of tools to automate and simplify the development of modern large-scale angular applications.
 This includes tools for scaffolding new applications (web & mobile) as well as angular artifacts such as **`modules`**, **`components`**, **`directives`**, **`services`**, and **`filters`**.

+## Highlights

+####Focus On The Experience!

-**`ng6`** doesn't just create files, it will also intelligently help you refactor existing code.
-For example, when scaffolding new artifacts it will automatically create the appropriate structure, necessary, including module files and the appropriate linking (i.e. import statements, angular definitions, and dependencies).
+The **`ng6-cli`** doesn't just create files, it will also intelligently help you refactor existing code.
+For example, when scaffolding new artifacts it will automatically create the appropriate structure, module files, and necessary linking (i.e. import statements, angular definitions, and dependencies).
+This allows you to move quickly and maintain your focus where it should be, developing amazing user experiences!

-This is achieved by combining a consistent & predictable achitecture with the power of [acorn.js](https://github.com/ternjs/acorn), a fast static analysis library for parsing the Abstract Syntax Tree of the Javascript codebase.
+This is achieved by combining a consistent & predictable achitecture with the power of a fast static analysis library for parsing the Abstract Syntax Tree of the Javascript codebase ([acorn.js](https://github.com/ternjs/acorn)).
+Several declarative libaries have also been created to assist in template geneartion, code reflection, and refactorization.

+####Scalable Architecture

+By isolating application components from the host application and build system, the components become portable and can easily be consumed by other applications.
+This type of architecture works for small projects, but also for large projects with many teams working on different parts of the application at different lifecycles.
+The architecture encourages decoupling and composability; it empowers developers to use solid principles like single responsibility to foster greater reuse and collaboration.
+As the project grows, it should get easier to build and refactor, not harder!

+>One of the future plans is to release a set of commands to assist in the process of publishing, installing, cloning, and forking modules & components.

+####Make It Your Own!

-**`ng6`** is also easy to extend.
-You can extend the entire CLI to create your own custom version, or simply create new commands and template to supplement or replace the provides ones.
+Even more, the **`ng6-cli`** is easy to extend.
+You can extend the entire CLI to create your own command line interface customized for your project, team, or enterprise.

+> **Hint:** Use it to power your next style guide!

+Or you can simply create new commands and templates within the scope of your project to augment or replace the provided ones.
+Commands & templates created at the project level will be loaded first overriding the commands & templates created at lower levels.

+All of this is primarily achieved by using a simple inheritance model.
+"Classes" are created using an `.extend` convention, starting with base classes for the CLI, Commands, & Templates.
+This allows other commands, templates and CLIs created with **`ng6-cli`** to be extended and modified at any level.

+#### Code Analysis & Refactorizations

+By combinging the same techniques used by modern linting tools like ESLint and JSCS with the knowledge of this particular architecture, we are able to improve the developer experience and make tools that can continue to provide use beyond initial project creation.

+As mentioned, [acorn.js](https://github.com/ternjs/acorn) is used to parse the abstract syntax tree.
+Instead of modifying the AST and using escodegen to convert it back to JS (which causes all sorts of side effects to the code, lost formatting, etc), the **`ng6-cli`** simply uses the region information to know where to insert text.
+The convetions of the architecture inform the naming and location of files.
+This empowers the creation of a powerful set of tools to develop rapidly & focus on the actual app, not the glue the binds it all together.

+> In the very near future we will also support tools for moving and copying artifacts.
+Your IDE can certainly help you do a lot of these things, but the tooling has the advantage of understanding the specific architecture at play.

 ##Installing